martijnvogten/pojoquery/README.md

 Unlike JPA or Hibernate, PojoQuery does not try to abstract away the database, but instead makes working with a relational database in Java as simple and pleasant as possible.

 The basic idea is this: Instead of writing an SQL query in plain text, we create a Plain Old Java Object (POJO).
-Each field or property in the POJO corresponds to a field in the SELECT clause of the query.
+Each field or property in the POJO corresponds to a field in the SELECT clause of the query, and as a consequence, to each column in the query result.

-	@Table("employee")
+	@Table("article")
-	public class Employee {
+	public class Article {
 		Long id;
-		String firstName;
+		String title;
-		String lastName;
+		String content;
 	}

-	// SELECT id, firstName, lastName FROM employee List<Employee> employees = PojoQuery.build(Employee.class).execute(getDataSource());
+	// SELECT id, title, content FROM article List<Article> articles = PojoQuery.create(Article.class).execute(getDataSource());

-PojoQuery creates a query from the pojo, and transforms the JDBC ResultSet into a list of `Employee` instances.
+PojoQuery creates a query from the `Article` pojo, and transforms the JDBC ResultSet into a list of `Article` instances.
 Note that instead of a table, the POJO maps to the `ResultSet` which can also contain aggregate fields as is shown in a more complex example: